cid-harvard/subnational-playbooks/README.md

 3. Make sure you have the data (1min):
   - Get database.db from mali and put it into `subnational-playbooks`.

+4. Review the build settings (1min):
+  - Look in `group_vars/dev` to see the settings that will be used e.g. git repository URLs, branches, etc
+  - If this is your first run, you probably don't have to change anything.

-4. Begin installing (10min)
+5. Begin installing (10min)
-  - Do `vagrant plugin install vagrant-bindfs`.
+  - (Optional, you don't have to do this if you don't know what it is) Do `vagrant plugin install vagrant-bindfs`.
   - Do `vagrant up`.
 Should take 5-10 minutes.

 5. Test it out!
   - Run `vagrant ssh` to get in.
 Take note of the address that pops up in the output that you can use to get to the webapp.
-Then `cd /srv/backend/` and run `make dev` to run the backend server.
+Then `cd /srv/backend/` and run `make dev` to run the backend server if it isn't already running.

 Basic Usage
 -----------
 - Run “vagrant up” to start the box, "vagrant ssh" to get into the box, "vagrant suspend" to save the state of the box (akin to “hibernate”) and “vagrant halt” to stop it completely.
-- The usual development process involves working with your editor on the “atlas” directory outside the VM and have those changes reflected automatically to the inside.
-You ssh in to stop / start the server processes.
+- You ssh in to stop / start the server processes.
 If you’re going to make configuration changes, it might make sense to add them to the ansible playbooks instead of manually doing them if you want to preserve those changes and have them reflected across all installations.
+- It is possible to set up shared directories to outside of the virtual machine so you can use your regular text editor outside the VM to make code changes.
+  To do this, uncomment the "config.vm.synced_folder" settings in the Vagrantfile and restart the VM.

 More Info
 ---------